By Kendra Holliday | January 10, 2018

 Ed Note: This article was orginally published in July 2011 on BlogHer.

 My partner and I have the perfect relationship.
 For us, anyway.
-We’ve been together for eight years.
+We’ve been together for nine years.
 We’re not married, but are in a long-term relationship.
 We do not live together, preferring to keep our households, finances, and families separate.
 Autonomy suits us well.

 To top it all off, we are polyamorous; meaning, our relationship is open, allowing us to experience intimate relationships with other people, such as dating, loving, and exploring sexually.
 Sometimes we do it together; other times, separately.

 We don’t fight.
 We have amazing chemistry and enjoy an incredibly satisfying sex life.
 We have matching libidos and desire.
 We can’t get enough of each other.
 Our relationship is based on mutual worship and respect, and our number one rule when it comes to dating other people is they need to respect both of us.

 Before I knew of polyamory, I thought I was defective and unfit to be in a relationship.
 After years of disappointing my partners, a series of men who enjoyed playing with the girlfriends I brought home, but freaked at the mere mention of another “sausage in the room,” I resigned myself to remaining single.